groupby/elements-view/packages/web-components/@sfx/sayt/README.md

 `sfx-products-sayt` components and acts to show and hide all of these components in response to interactions with the `sfx-search-box` component.

+### Keyboard Navigation

+When paired with a searchbox (see [Customization](#customization) below), this component is navigable using the arrow keys.
+Pressing the Up and Down arrow keys in the paired searchbox will change the autocomplete selection if `hideAutocomplete` is not enabled.

+### Received Events

-This component listens for and dispatches a number of events.
+This component listens for a number of events.
 These events are defined in the [`@sfx/events`][sfx-events] package.

-### Received Events

 #### `SAYT_HIDE`